- Home

 The Public Services Committee

-The public services committee of the city council is generally charged with overseeing the operations of the city’s utilities and street maintenance functions.
-Unlike many local governments, the City of Edwardsville operates its own water production and distribution and waste water collection systems.
-The committee also oversees the relationship between the city and the private electric and natural gas utilities.
+The Public Services Committee is mandated by ordinance to perform operational reviews of the Public Works Department and to suggest changes aimed at improving the department’s efficiency.
+Unlike many local governments, the City of Edwardsville operates its own water production and distribution and wastewater collection systems.
+These operations also fall under the committee's oversight.
+The committee additionally oversees the relationship between the City and the private electric and natural gas utilities.
+Furthermore, the panel will occasionally find it necessary to review and recommend utility and related rate changes.

 Committee Members